Whoever said she was in mourning might need to double check their info.

 Nikkatsu pushes the envelope of taste—and social responsibility—with Okasu!

-To be clear, we make no cultural judgments here—around the same time in the U.S. on the soap opera General Hospital, Luke raped Laura and became the number one hunk on daytime television.
+To be clear, we make no cultural judgments here—around the same time on the U.S. soap opera General Hospital, Luke raped Laura and became the number one hunk on daytime television.
 So we're not failing to understand Okasu! from a cultural vantage point, but from a generational vantage point.
 We don't find non-consensual anything sexy.
 From our perspective this dubious flick has only two plusses: there's a highly ironic, even grimly comical, ending; and Yashiro masturbates with a walnut, which we never knew was possible.
 Wanna try it?
 Follow her lead below.
 But when you're making your way through vintage Japanese movies give this one a pass.

 You only get partial coverage, and that's if you're lucky.

 Let it be known—if you cheat on Hitomi Kozue she'll come after you with a samurai sword.
 At least, that's what happens in the intro of Shin jitsuroku onna kanbetsusho: Rengoku, aka New True Story of a Woman Condemned to Hell.
 After Kozue slices her cheating man and his mistress, we smash cut to her chained in a prison van headed toward the rest of the movie.
 Jail time starts with a complimentary cavity search, and from there the amenities continue to disappoint.
 No pillow mints.
 No DSL.
 There's cell service, though, which comes in quite strongly after dark.
 But in general Kozue finds incarceration to be a bummer.
 Oh well.
 These deprivations are nobody's fault but hers—you've gotta keep a level head even when your partner is dicking a local tramp.